fberton/algolia_technical_test/README.md

 $ grunt build
 ```

-You will find your project built in the "dist" directory.
+You will find your built project in the "dist" folder.
-Here are the tasks done during the build:
+Here below are the tasks performed during the build:
 * Clean dist folder
-* Apply jshint on js files
+* Apply jshint on javascript files
 * Compile and compress less files into css files
 * Copy images to dist/images folder
-* Uglify js files
+* Uglify javascript files
-* Concat js library files
+* Concat javascript library files
-* Modify js path files inside html files
+* Modify javascript path files inside html files

 ## Create server